I’m the Sucker Who Bought Those Magnetic False Eyelashes from Facebook: Here’s What Happened

 (Dream big, magnetic eyelashes, and one day you may get to be REAL eyelashes!
 Probably not, though, because, seriously dude, you really, really suck at eyelash-ing.
 Sorry to break it to you.)

-It’s actually just occurred to me that some of you might not have seen the adverts for these (Maybe it really IS just me who’s being followed around the internet by them?), so just in case the contextual adverts on this page haven’t magically picked up on the fact that this post is about magnetic eyelashes, and started showing you ads for them, let the record show that these are… well, they’re false eyelashes, aren’t they?
+It’s actually just occurred to me that some of you might not have seen any of the many, many adverts for lash magnetics that have been littering Facebook lately, (Maybe it really IS just me who’s being followed around the internet by them?), so just in case the contextual adverts on this page haven’t magically picked up on the fact that this post is about magnetic eyelashes, and started showing you ads for them, let the record show that these are… well, they’re false eyelashes, aren’t they?
 That are magnetic.
 Yes.

 Basically, each set of lashes contains two separate eyelash strips, each of which has a small magnet attached to the rim, where you’d apply the glue on a normal false lash.
 The idea is that you essentially sandwich your own eyelash between the two magnets, which then adhere to each other, trapping the natural lash in between, and thus holding themselves in place.
 Now, as weird as it might sound, this idea actually really appealed to me, purely because it sounded a whole lot kinder on the lashes that either coating them with glue or mascara would.
 So, as soon as they arrived, I rushed to the mirror to try them out, and just 16 short hours later, I finally succeed in attaching them to my eyelashes.
 Just.